 RESOURCES TO PLAN YOUR TRIP TO CZECHIA!

-Book your tours: Live unforgettable adventures and cultural experiences with Get Your Guide.
-For instance, you can skip the line to visit Prague Castle or sail along the Vltava River.
-You can also enjoy an authentic Medieval dinner, or explore the Old Town and access the Astronomical Clock.
+- Tours: You can skip the line to visit Prague Castle or sail along the Vltava River.
+You can also enjoy an authentic Medieval dinner, explore the Old Town, and access the Astronomical Clock.

 PRAGUE CARDS & PASSES: There are a few convenient passes that allow you to save time and money, and see the sights at your own pace.
 You will also enjoy discounts on tours and shows and get free entry to different monuments.